Orion Martin

-David Orion Martin (born September 2, 1985 in Danville, Virginia) is a former American football defensive end.
+David Orion Martin (born September 2, 1985) is an American former football defensive end.
 He was signed by the Miami Dolphins as an undrafted free agent in 2009.
 He played college football at Virginia Tech.

-Martin has also been a member of the Detroit Lions.
+Martin was also a member of the Detroit Lions.

-Early years
+Early life

-After high school, he played defensive end at Hargrave Prep School for one semester to qualify for college.
-He attended George Washington High School, Danville, Virginia, prior to that.
+After high school, he played defensive end at Hargrave Military Academy in Chatham, Virginia for one semester to qualify for college.
+He attended George Washington High School in Danville, Virginia, prior to that.
 As a senior, had three sacks, eight receptions for 190 yards, and one interception.
 He was named first-team all-Western Valley as a senior.
 He also lettered in basketball as a forward.

 College career

 In 2008, Martin was named Second-team All-ACC after playing 14 games and making 56 tackles (13 for losses) and 7.5 sacks for the Hokies.
 In 2007, Martin moved into the starting lineup at end and had 58 total tackles, including 10.5 behind the line, along with 15 hurries and 6.5 sacks.
 He also batted down five passes and forced a team-high three fumbles.
 In 2006, he contributed 29 tackles on the season, including 1.5 sacks.
 The year before, 2005, he played in all 13 games and made 23 tackles, seven quarterback hurries, and three passes broken up.
 In 2004, Martin joined the team as a walk-on for spring practice.
 He posted a 350-pound bench press, a 550-pound back squat, and a 34-inch vertical jump in spring testing and also turned in the best 40 meter dash by a defensive end with a time of 4.52 seconds.
 In 2004, he attended Norfolk State University for the 2004 spring semester, after finishing up at prep school.